RomiconEZ/KONSPECTO-LLM/md-files/plan.md

-# Планирование проекта KONSPECTO
+# Project Planning for KONSPECTO

-## 1. Определение Видения и Целей Проекта
+## 1. Defining the Vision and Goals of the Project

-### Видение
+### Vision
-Создать интеллектуального агента на базе локальной модели LLM, способного эффективно искать, анализировать и преобразовывать информацию из конспектов и видео-лекций, обеспечивая пользователям удобные инструменты для управления и обработки учебного материала.
+Create an intelligent agent based on a local LLM model capable of efficiently searching, analyzing, and transforming information from notes and video lectures, providing users with convenient tools for managing and processing educational materials.

-### Цели
+### Goals
-- **Цели проекта:**
+- **Project Objectives:**
-  - Разработка агента для поиска информации по конспектам с возможностью вывода полного и сокращенного результатов.
+  - Develop an agent for searching information within notes with the ability to output full and summarized results.
-  - Создание функционала для объединения нескольких конспектов в единый документ.
+  - Create functionality to merge multiple notes into a single document.
-  - Реализация преобразования видео-лекций в набор слайдов для использования в презентациях.
+  - Implement the transformation of video lectures into a set of slides for use in presentations.
-  - Обеспечение поддержки ввода запросов как через текст, так и через голос.
+  - Ensure support for input queries via both text and voice.

-- **Целевые результаты:**
+- **Target Outcomes:**
-  - Повышение эффективности работы студентов и преподавателей с учебными материалами.
+  - Increase the efficiency of students and teachers in working with educational materials.
-  - Улучшение доступности информации и удобства её использования.
+  - Improve the accessibility of information and ease of use.
-  - Сокращение времени на подготовку и анализ учебных материалов.
+  - Reduce the time required for preparing and analyzing educational materials.

-- **Потребности пользователей и бизнес-ценность:**
+- **User Needs and Business Value:**
-  - Пользователи нуждаются в быстром доступе к релевантной информации из конспектов и видео-лекций.
+  - Users need quick access to relevant information from notes and video lectures.
-  - Бизнес-ценность заключается в создании продукта, который может использоваться в образовательных учреждениях для улучшения качества обучения и преподавания.
+  - The business value lies in creating a product that can be used in educational institutions to enhance the quality of teaching and learning.

-## 2. Создание Детальных Спецификаций
+## 2. Creating Detailed Specifications

-### Функциональные Требования
+### Functional Requirements
-- **Поиск информации по конспектам:**
+- **Information Search within Notes:**
-  - Возможность ввода текстовых и голосовых запросов.
+  - Ability to input text and voice queries.
-  - Поиск релевантной информации в конспектах.
+  - Search for relevant information within the notes.
-  - Вывод результатов в полном и сокращенном формате с указанием источников.
+  - Output results in both full and summarized formats with source references.

-- **Объединение конспектов:**
+- **Merging Notes:**
-  - Сравнение содержания двух конспектов.
+  - Compare the content of two notes.
-  - Объединение информации на основе тем и содержания.
+  - Combine information based on topics and content.
-  - Создание единого документа из объединённых конспектов.
+  - Create a single document from the merged notes.

-- **Преобразование видео-лекций в слайды:**
+- **Video Lecture to Slides Conversion:**
-  - Загрузка видео-лекций.
+  - Upload video lectures.
-  - Извлечение ключевых кадров через заданные интервалы времени.
+  - Extract key frames at specified time intervals.
-  - Генерация набора изображений (слайдов) без текста.
+  - Generate a set of images (slides) without text.

-- **Поддержка ввода через голос и текст:**
+- **Support for Voice and Text Input:**
-  - Распознавание голосовых запросов.
+  - Recognize voice queries.
-  - Обработка текстовых запросов.
+  - Process text queries.

-### Нефункциональные Требования
+### Nonfunctional Requirements
-- **Производительность:**
+- **Performance:**
-  - Быстрая обработка запросов и генерация результатов.
+  - Fast processing of queries and generation of results.
-  - Обработка асинхронных задач без задержек для пользователя.
+  - Handle asynchronous tasks without delays for the user.

-- **Безопасность:**
+- **Security:**
-  - Защита данных пользователей.
+  - Protect user data.
-  - Безопасное хранение конспектов и результатов обработки.
+  - Secure storage of notes and processing results.

-- **Удобство использования:**
+- **Usability:**
-  - Интуитивно понятный интерфейс.
+  - Intuitive interface.
-  - Адаптивный дизайн для разных устройств.
+  - Responsive design for various devices.

-### Технические Спецификации
+### Technical Specifications
-- **Технологический стек:**
+- **Technology Stack:**
   - **Frontend:** React.js, HTML/CSS, TailwindCSS.
   - **Backend:** Python, FastAPI, Celery, Redis.
-  - **Обработка Голоса:** Lightning Whisper-MLX.
+  - **Voice Processing:** Lightning Whisper-MLX.
-  - **Модель обработки текста:** LLM Studio.
+  - **Text Processing Model:** LLM Studio.
-  - **Преобразование видео в слайды:** FFmpeg.
+  - **Video to Slides Conversion:** FFmpeg.
-  - **База данных:** PostgreSQL.
+  - **Database:** PostgreSQL.
-  - **Инфраструктура:** Docker.
+  - **Infrastructure:** Docker.

-- **Архитектура:**
+- **Architecture:**
-  - Клиент-серверная архитектура с разделением на фронтенд и бекенд.
+  - Client-server architecture with separation of frontend and backend.
-  - Использование контейнеризации для развертывания всех компонентов.
+  - Use of containerization for deploying all components.
-  - Взаимодействие компонентов через API.
+  - Interaction between components via API.

-- **Модели данных:**
+- **Data Models:**
-  - Хранение конспектов, запросов и результатов обработки в PostgreSQL.
+  - Store notes, queries, and processing results in PostgreSQL.

-- **Интеграционные точки:**
+- **Integration Points:**
-  - Интеграция фронтенда с бекендом через FastAPI.
+  - Integrate frontend with backend via FastAPI.
-  - Использование Celery и Redis для управления очередями задач.
+  - Use Celery and Redis for managing task queues.

-### Критерии Приемки
+### Acceptance Criteria
-- Агент успешно обрабатывает текстовые и голосовые запросы.
+- The agent successfully processes text and voice queries.
-- Поиск по конспектам возвращает релевантные результаты в двух форматах.
+- Search within notes returns relevant results in both formats.
-- Функция объединения конспектов корректно создает единый документ.
+- The note merging function correctly creates a unified document.
-- Преобразование видео-лекций в слайды работает без ошибок.
+- Video lecture to slides conversion works without errors.
-- Пользовательский интерфейс отвечает требованиям удобства и адаптивности.
+- The user interface meets usability and responsiveness requirements.
-- Все компоненты корректно работают в контейнеризированной среде Docker.
+- All components function correctly in a containerized Docker environment.

-## 3. Разработка Начальной Документации
+## 3. Developing Initial Documentation

-### Устав Проекта
+### Project Charter
-**Название проекта:** KONSPECTO (LLM Агент для работы с конспектами)
+**Project Name:** KONSPECTO (LLM Agent for Working with Notes)

-**Цель проекта:** Разработка интеллектуального агента на базе локальной модели LLM для поиска, анализа и преобразования информации из конспектов и видео-лекций.
+**Project Objective:** Develop an intelligent agent based on a local LLM model for searching, analyzing, and transforming information from notes and video lectures.

-**Объем проекта:**
+**Project Scope:**
-- Создание функционала поиска, объединения конспектов, преобразования видео в слайды.
+- Create functionality for searching, merging notes, and converting videos to slides.
-- Разработка пользовательского интерфейса для взаимодействия с агентом.
+- Develop a user interface for interacting with the agent.
-- Обеспечение поддержки голосового и текстового ввода запросов.
+- Ensure support for voice and text input queries.

-**Заинтересованные стороны:**
+**Stakeholders:**
-- **Клиенты:** Студенты, преподаватели, образовательные учреждения.
+- **Clients:** Students, teachers, educational institutions.
-- **Команда разработки:** Frontend и Backend разработчики, специалисты по обработке голоса, DevOps инженеры.
+- **Development Team:** Frontend and Backend developers, voice processing specialists, DevOps engineers.
-- **Пользователи:** Конечные пользователи продукта.
+- **Users:** End-users of the product.

-### Документ Требований
+### Requirements Document
-**Функциональные требования:**
+**Functional Requirements:**
-- Описание функций поиска, объединения конспектов, преобразования видео и поддержки ввода запросов.
+- Description of search, merging notes, video conversion, and query input support functions.

-**Нефункциональные требования:**
+**Nonfunctional Requirements:**
-- Производительность, безопасность, удобство использования.
+- Performance, security, and usability.

-**Ограничения:**
+**Constraints:**
-- Использование только локальной модели LLM.
+- Use only a local LLM model.
-- Контейнеризация всех компонентов через Docker.
+- Containerize all components using Docker.

-### Техническая Документация
+### Technical Documentation
-**Описание архитектуры:**
+**Architecture Description:**
-- Детальное описание компонентов фронтенда, бекенда, моделей обработки и инфраструктуры.
+- Detailed description of frontend, backend, processing models, and infrastructure components.

-**API документация:**
+**API Documentation:**
-- Описание конечных точек FastAPI, методов и форматов данных.
+- Description of FastAPI endpoints, methods, and data formats.

-**Инструкции по развертыванию:**
+**Deployment Instructions:**
-- Подробные шаги для клонирования репозитория, установки зависимостей и запуска через Docker.
+- Step-by-step guide for cloning the repository, installing dependencies, and running via Docker.

-**Руководство разработчика:**
+**Developer Guide:**
-- Описание структуры кода, стандартов кодирования и процессов разработки.
+- Description of code structure, coding standards, and development processes.

 ---